harveyt/harveyt.github.io/_posts/2014-12-31-setting-up-a-free-blog.markdown

 By default [Jekyll] and [Octopress 3] use [Markdown] text files to represent blog posts.
 Also [GitHub] uses [Markdown] for it's wiki, and README files, so knowing this will be useful.

+Alternatives to [Markdown] such as Kramdown, Textile and others exist and might be supported by [Jekyll] and [Octopress 3].

 For example the following is [Markdown] text: